eartle/twolde/README.md

 * Have a configurable number of years in the past
 * Deal with leap years nicely (It's march so we should be okay for a while)
-* add a setup.py so this can be pip installed